glyphobet/fragments/README.md

     revert changes to one or more files

-* `apply FILENAME [FILENAME ...]`
+* `apply FILENAME`

-    apply changes in one or more files that were made since last commit to as many other followed files as possible
+    apply changes in FILENAME that were made since last commit to as many other followed files as possible